All Products

 7. Process database objects.

-In this step, you can process the objects that are ignored in data migration or not supported by the data transmission service, to ensure normal operation of your business after the switchover to the destination database.
+In this step, you can process the objects that are ignored in data migration or not supported by the data transmission service, to ensure normal operation of your business after the switchover to the target database.
 The following operations are supported:

-8. Start reverse incremental migration.
+8. Start reverse incremental synchronization.

 Note